Castles for Sale in Portugal: Your Ultimate Guide

 Step 4: Taxes and additional costs

-You will need to be aware of the taxes that come with buying property in Portugal.
+You will need to be aware of the taxes that come with purchasing property in Portugal.
 Your lawyer will be able to help with this.
 Before you make a purchase, you will need a NIF (Tax Number) and it is also a good idea to have a Portuguese bank account, so there are no transfer costs.
 As with all property purchases in the country, the following taxes will need to be accounted for.

 At the time of purchase: